koajs/jwt/README.md

 ## Usage

 The JWT authentication middleware authenticates callers using a JWT token.
-If the token is valid, `ctx.user` will be set with the JSON object decoded to be used by later middleware for authorization and access control.
+If the token is valid, `ctx.user` (by default) will be set with the JSON object decoded to be used by later middleware for authorization and access control.

 ## Example